 - Self-control: ability to ignore distractions and resist temptation.
 Discretionary traders need to be able to regulate and control emotional responses to adverse events that could lead to revenge trading or excessive risk-taking and overcome chronic boredom that could lead to impulsive trading decisions.

-Executive function skills in trading
+Executive function skills for People with ADHD

 Executive function is important in performing a multitude of skills that are relevant in trading.
 Traders with ADHD struggle with self-control due to a lack of the following skills, which they need to work on to improve their trading performance by counteracting ADHD symptoms.